decimalcubed/ActionBind/README.md

 A queue hook is a feature designed to simplify input queuing for developers in a performant way.
 When an input is processed, if it passes all process checks, a Queue hook check is ran, if any of these hooks return true, the input will be ignored and put into the hooks queue.
 When a queue is triggered, it runs a QueueTrigger callback (if any is passed) on every input, if the trigger returns true, the input will be ignored.
+If a queue is deregistered, all the inputs within are lost.

   - **Type**